FlorianKrull/CompilerConstructionSS2019/specification.md

 Splitting declaration and initialisation simplifies the creation of symbol tables.

 Functions are always declared by their definition.
+Forward declarations are therefore *not* supported.
-Contrary to C, it is possible to call a function before it has been defined.
+Contrary to C, it is possible to call a function before it has been declared (in case of mC defined).

 #### Empty Parameter List